Carreau/phd-dissertation/parts/part3.rst

     :width: 80%

-    Figure showing the indentation process reproducibility on a bead with 25nM Arp2/3 and 10nM CP Subset of data from :num:`Fig #reproc-time` highlighted with different colors to represent the evolution of the indentation curve over time.
+    Figure showing the indentation process reproducibility on a bead with 25nM Arp2/3 and 10nM CP Subset of data from :num:`Figure #reproc-time` highlighted with different colors to represent the evolution of the indentation curve over time.
 Time is relative to the first indentation.
 Shaded areas represent zones where the two beads should  interpenetrates.